 4. Las Palmas Cathedral

-A Roman Catholic cathedral located in the capital of Las Palmas de Gran Canaria.
+The Roman Catholic Santa Ana Cathedral located in the capital of Las Palmas de Gran Canaria.
 It has a stunning exterior which is a cause for admiration.

 5. El Cotillo Beach

 Situated in the northwest of Fuerteventura is El Cotillo beach.
 As well as being a great sandy beach to relax on, it is even better for those who love to surf!

 6. Corralejo Natural Park

 Yet another area full of sand dunes!
 This huge area is preserved on the island and features vast stretches of sand dunes, accompanied by sparkling beaches.

 The sand dunes aren’t just sand, sometimes they’re full of colour.
 Every year, Fuerteventura’s sand dunes host a kite festival where hundreds of kites take flight into the sky.